es-kumagai/ESNotification/README.md

 ### Observe

+#### Native Notification

-You can observe a Notification using `observeBy:notification:handler:` method privided by a type conforms to `Notification` protocol.
+You can observe a Notification using `observeBy:handler:` method privided by a type conforms to `Notification` protocol.

 ```swift
 notification:MyNativeNotification.observeBy(self) { (owner:SelfClass, notification:MyNativeNotification) -> Void in